 - Do your homework.
 There’s nothing worse than buying a gift at full price, only to see that another retailer is selling it cheaper.
-So, before you hit the stores, do your homework and compare prices for the gifts you know you want to buy.
+Before you hit the stores, do your homework and compare prices for the gifts you know you want to buy.
 From newspaper ads to online shopping that offers free shipping and other holiday deals, do your research and create a “plan of attack” to help your money work harder for you.

 - Make a payoff plan.
 If you were able to save some money throughout the year to help lighten the financial burden when the holidays roll around, great.
 If not, make a plan to pay off the money you’ve spent once the new year arrives.
 It’s important that you set a financial strategy that works for you and your budget.

-- Ready, set…shop.
+- Ready, set, shop.
 After you’ve made your list, set your budget and done your homework, you’re ready to shop until you drop.
 It’s a great feeling to hit up the stores you need and start checking items off your list.
 And remember, the holidays are a great time to take advantage of price-match guarantees, free shipping and other end-of-year deals.

-These holiday shopping tips are sure to help you slow down and enjoy the holidays for what they’re meant to be – a special time to spend with your loved ones.
-Avoid holiday hassle by finding a bank, like Nationwide Bank, that offers the flexibility you need to help keep all of your finances in order - during the holidays and the rest of the year.
+These holiday shopping and savings tips are sure to help you slow down and enjoy the holidays for what they’re meant to be – a special time to spend with your loved ones.
+Avoid holiday hassle by finding a bank that offers the flexibility you need to help keep all of your finances in order - during the holidays and the rest of the year.

 By opening an interest-bearing savings account to earn more on the money you save, Nationwide can help make the holidays a little more affordable.